josh-project/josh/README.md

 ### Project composition / Workspaces

 Simplify code sharing and dependency management.
-Beyond just subdirectories, Josh supports selecting, re-mapping and compsing of arbitary virtual repositories from the content found in the monorepo.
+Beyond just subdirectories, Josh supports filtering, re-mapping and composition of arbitary virtual repositories from the content found in the monorepo.

 The mapping itself is also stored in the repository and therefore versioned alongside